-3.4.2 Nominations will be received from members until the deadline of the next (second) issue.
-Nominations must be submitted, in writing, to the Secretary, and must be accompanied by a written letter of acceptance of the nomination by the nominee.
+3.4.2 Nominations will be received from members until two weeks preceding the deadline of the next (second) issue.
+Nominations must be submitted, in writing, or by email, to the Secretary, and must be accompanied by a written, or emailed letter of acceptance of the nomination by the nominee.

 3.4.3 In the next (second) issue, the candidates’ names and offices will be published and ballots provided to each eligible voter (Regular Member).
 The Board shall name a member, who is not among the nominees, to receive and oversee the counting of the ballots.
 The named member shall select two non-members to witness the counting of ballots.
-Marked ballots are to be returned by the deadline to the designated member.
+Marked ballots are to be returned by the deadline, typically two weeks preceding the next issue, to the designated member.
 The voting results will be published in the next (third) issue.

 3.4.4 A majority of voting members shall prevail.